SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/_career/2020_04_13_Five_things.md

 ### Fin

 So these are the only five things you can do to get a job.
 I wish that there was more to it (and obviously the devil is in the details), but this is the most comprehensive framework you can use.
-Just returning to what I mentioned at the top, make sure to stay organized.
+Just returning to what I mentioned at the top, make sure to _stay organized_ and focus on doing all five things.
 Being disorganized can easily cost you an opportunity.
+Keep Grinding.